akvo/akvo-flow-docs/docs/dev/dashboard/6-maps.rst

 Country Selector Dropdown
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Summary: FLOW Dashboard map needs a dropdown with list of all countries with data for that Dashboard so that users can easily navigate between countries where they have FLOW data.
+**Summary**: FLOW Dashboard map needs a dropdown with list of all countries with data for that Dashboard so that users can easily navigate between countries where they have FLOW data.

 **Requirements**
 	* Dropdown contains all the countries with data available on that instance.